 ChatGPT a dit :

-Choosing the Best Salmon
+Choosing the Best Fish

-1. Wild-Caught vs. Farmed Salmon
+1. Wild-Caught vs. Farmed

-2. Freshness is Key
+2. Freshness Matters

-- Bright, shiny skin and vibrant flesh.
+✅ Bright, shiny skin and vibrant flesh.

-Different types have unique characteristics:
+Different varieties have unique flavors and textures:

 For more guidance on choosing salmon, visit Feedish Recipes.